kubernetes/community/contributors/devel/release/testing.md

 ## Broken test workflow

 SIGs are expected to proactively monitor and maintain their tests.
-The build cop will also monitor the health of the entire project, but is intended as backup who will escalate failures to the owning SIGs.

 - File an issue for the broken test so it can be referenced and discovered
   - Set the following labels: `priority/failing-test`, `sig/*`
   - Assign the issue to whoever is working on it
-  - Mention the current build cop (TODO: publish this somewhere)
 - Root cause analysis of the test failure is performed by the owner
 - **Note**: The owning SIG for a test can reassign ownership of a resolution to another SIG only after getting approval from that SIG